-Beyond wanting to share my recipes with you, along with reviews and pictures of the places where I have eaten, I’d love to actually cook for you.
+Beyond wanting to share my recipes with you, along with reviews and pictures of what I’m stuffing my face with, I love cook for people.

 Over the years I have always been encouraged by people to start up my own catering business.
-Even when I was in sixth form studying Food Science a friend and I had talked about running our own food business.
+Even when I was in sixth form, studying Food Science (which I sucked at), a friend and I had talked about running our own food business.
 We named it Japfra – it was meant to be a fusion of Japanese and African cuisine – we never got past creating a name for the company but maybe we should have pursued our dream.
 Who knows, we could be giving the likes of Sushi Samba and Chotto Matte a run for their money!

-I only ever took the opportunity to cook for friends and family but I finally bit the bullet this year by catering for a christening for 50 people.
+I only ever took the opportunity to cook for friends and family but I finally bit the bullet when taking on a job to cater for 50 people at a christening.
 This reignited my passion for wanting to go back into the catering industry and I began noting down business ideas and attended a Guardian master class on food start-ups.

 One of my ideas led me back to the idea of cooking West African food.
 In particular cooking Sierra Leonean and Liberian food I had grown up eating and watching my Mama and Aunts cook over the years.
 Like many cultures, Salone (Krio for Sierra-Leonean) and Liberian life centres around food – there the market life and street food, and then the many family gatherings to attend.
 My friends can tell you the about legendary parties my Salone family have thrown where food is in such great abundance that there is always ‘takahway’ for whoever wants to take a selection of fine, flavoursome food away with them!